Moving to Mexico from the USA

 To qualify for temporary residency, applicants must demonstrate sufficient financial resources, typically a minimum monthly income or a qualifying savings balance.
 Permanent residency requires higher financial thresholds.
 Requirements vary by consulate and are updated periodically, so verifying current requirements directly with your local Mexican consulate is the most reliable approach.

-Expat locations in Mexico
+Popular Expat Destinations in Mexico

 Mexico is home to nearly one million expatriates, with a significant number from the United States.
-Among the most popular destinations for expats are Puerto Vallarta, San Miguel de Allende, Merida, Lake Chapala, Tulum, and Huatulco.
+Among the most popular destinations for American expats are Puerto Vallarta, San Miguel de Allende, Merida, Lake Chapala, Tulum, and Huatulco.
 The right location depends on your lifestyle, budget, and priorities.

 Understanding the Cost of Moving to Mexico